azhx/blagoblag/content/drafts/security-wish-list-2019.rst

 The ultimate purpose of security is to build systems that are worthy of our trust.
 How can users' trust mean anything if they can't `understand what software is doing on their behalf?`_.
+In 2019, I'd like to see a new focus on making our products better understood, both by communicating better, and by simplifying their behavior.

 .. _`five projects I thought were very important for advancing the state of computer security`: https://alexgaynor.net/2015/nov/28/5-critical-security-projects/
 .. _`scourge of memory corruption`: https://twitter.com/LazyFishBarrel